 The worst kind of intermittents are those that occur infrequently, say once a week or less.
 Your odds of correctly diagnosing an infrequent intermittent are probably the same as winning the lottery.
 Unless you are lucky enough to catch the problem when it is occurring, you will have few clues to go on.

 You can always guess at a diagnosis based on a hunch or previous experience, but the odds of hitting the target every time are pretty slim.
 That is how parts changers "fix" cars.
 They replace the part they think might be causing the problem, and when that fails to cure the problem they replace something else and so on.
 Eventually they may replace the right part that was really causing the problem.
-But in the meantime, they have bought a lot of parts they didn't really need.
+But in the meantime, they have bought parts they did not really need.

 One time-saving step that may allow you to zero right in on the cause is to check for any technical service bulletins that might be out on the problem.
 It may be a situation where there is a pattern failure and the vehicle manufacturer has already done the diagnostic homework and figured out the solution for you.
 In many cases, taking a few minutes to check for a possible TSB can save you hours of frustration and wasted diagnostic time.
 The cure may not be to replace a part but to reflash the computer to change its operating instructions.